i6092467/pediatric-appendicitis-ml/README.md

 ### Copyright

-This repository is copyright (c) 2021 Marcinkevics R, Reis Wolfertstetter P, Wellmann S, Knorr C and Vogt JE.
+This repository is copyright © 2021 Marcinkevics, Reis Wolfertstetter, Wellmann, Knorr and Vogt.

 This repository is additionally licensed under CC-BY-NC-4.0.